-Women's World Cup Review: Sweden And United States Ease Into Knockout Rounds
+Women's World Cup Review: Sweden and United States ease into knockout rounds

 Group F heavyweights Sweden and the United States eased into the knockout rounds of the Women's World Cup with routine wins on Sunday.

-Double figures might have eluded the USWNT on this occasion but their passage to three points against Chile was assured from the early stages in Paris.
+Double figures might have eluded USA on this occasion but their passage to three points against Chile was assured from the early stages in Paris.

 Head coach Jill Ellis made eight changes to the team that embarrassed Thailand 13-0 on Tuesday and the big-name inclusion, co-captain Carli Lloyd, confidently set about winning back a starting berth.